5 Food Markets of Bologna You Can't Miss

 Mercato Albani is pretty much a market for shopping, but it's changing fast.

-You can have a tagliere of cold cuts and a filtered coffee at Il Pollaio, an aperitivo with daily cichetti (tapas) with a glass of good wine at Sbando, or creative mortadella sandwich at Ligera.
+You can have a tagliere of cold cuts and a filtered coffee at Il Pollaio, an aperitivo with daily cichetti (tapas) with a glass of good wine at Sbando, or a creative mortadella sandwich at Ligera.

 The good news?

-You're just two steps far from Trattoria di Via Serra, not only for Tripadvisor one of the best restaurants in Bologna, and Bianco Farina, my new answer to the question 'where to eat the best pizza in Bologna'.
+You're just two steps away from Trattoria di Via Serra, not only for Tripadvisor one of the best restaurants in Bologna, and Bianco Farina, my new answer to the question 'where to eat the best pizza in Bologna'.

 When to go